What is gastric sleeve surgery?

 What is recovery from gastric sleeve surgery like?

 Like gastric bypass (also called Roux-en-Y) and gastric band, the sleeve gastrectomy is usually done through a minimally invasive approach, using several small incisions instead of a single, large one.
 That means recovery time, discomfort and surgical wound complications are significantly reduced, and patients can return to normal, daily activities much faster.
-Patients undergoing a gastric sleeve procedure normally require only a one-night hospital stay.
+Patients undergoing a gastric sleeve procedure normally require only a two night hospital stay.

 Other advantages of the sleeve gastrectomy include retention of normal stomach function so most food items can be consumed, albeit in small amounts, and lowering of the hunger-stimulating hormone, Ghrelin, which is produced in the portion of the stomach that is removed.